golemfactory/golem-docs/src/pages/docs/degenhack/index.md

 - payment: {
   network: 'goerli', driver: 'erc20',
   }, indicates that we would like to run the task on the `testnet`.

+- it also utilizes a unique app-key stored in the `YAGNA_APPKEY` variable.

 {% alert level="info" %}